mrafee71/mrafee71/README.md

 ### 🚀 About Me

-- 🔭 Currently working on full-stack web applications using React and Django.
 - 🌱 Learning more about scalable backend architectures and cloud deployment.
 - 👯 Open to collaborating on real-world projects, especially in web development or open source.
 - 💬 Ask me about anything related to JavaScript frameworks, Python backends, or RESTful APIs.